10 Best Things To Do In Milan

 Milan boasts an exceptional number of rooftop bars allowing you to enjoy an apertivo whilst overlooking the city and viewing it from a new perspective.
 With a 360 degree view of the Milanese skyline, Ceresio 7 is one of the best bars the city has to offer and features two pools, an exquisite menu of contemporary Italian cuisine and an extensive list of delicious cocktails.

 Another top contender is Terrazza Triennale, a modern bar in a prime location with spectacular city views.
 Meanwhile on the 10th floor of the ME Milan il Duca hotel, Radio Rooftop is a bar of elegant minimalism.
 A bar with a vibrant energy, Radio Rooftop also offers a seasonal menu alongside a brilliant selection of drinks.

 Sforzesco Castle was once one of the largest citadels in Europe and is one where visitors could get lost for days exploring the endless wonders the castle has to offer.
-Built in the 14th century as a fortress, Sforzeso Castle is one of the city’s most iconic landmarks.
+Built in the 14th century as a fortress, Sforzeso Castle is one of the best things to do in Milan.
 The castle’s interior is bursting with exquisite artwork, and museums including The Museum of Ancient Art, home to the Rondanini Pieta, Michaelangelo’s last and unfinished work.
 Head outside to explore the grounds that include Fontana Piazza Catello, a spectacular fountain in front of the south-east entrance and Parco Sempione, one of Milan’s most beautiful parks and known as the city’s ‘green lung’.

 5Galleria Vittorio Emanuele II ( Shopping Arcade )